pmuens/awesome-serverless/README.md

 - [Serverless computing use cases](http://thenewstack.io/serverless-computing-use-cases-image-processing-social-cognition/) - Blog post about the ServerlessConf and Serverless use cases.
 - [A match made in heaven](http://blog.gorillastack.com/serverless-framework-lambda-a-match-made-in-heaven/) - Blog post by GorillaStack which shows the power of Serverless environment variables.
 - [Serverless computing growing quickly](http://thenewstack.io/serverless-computing-growing-quickly/) - Overview why Serverless comuting is taking over traditional application development.
+- [MongoDB with Serverless](http://blog.east5th.co/2016/06/06/mongodb-with-serverless/) - How you can use MongoDB with Serverless.

 ## Talks